-Brian Thomas was named St. Bonaventure University women's swimming head coach by Director of Athletics Tim Kenney on April 21, 2016.
+Brian Thomas was named St. Bonaventure University women's swimming head coach by Director of Athletics Tim Kenney on April 21, 2016, and enters his third season at the helm of the Bonnies in 2018-19.

-Thomas brings a wealth of coaching experience to St. Bonaventure, having guided numerous student-athletes to a multitude of awards and accolades.
-For the past year, he served as the assistant coach and recruiting coordinator at UNLV, coaching school record holder and NCAA Division I qualifier Lina Rathsack.
+Thomas brought a wealth of coaching experience to St. Bonaventure, having guided numerous student-athletes to a multitude of awards and accolades.
+In the season prior to his arrival in Western New York, he served as the assistant coach and recruiting coordinator at UNLV, coaching school record holder and NCAA Division I qualifier Lina Rathsack.

 Prior to UNLV, Thomas was an integral part of Western Kentucky's success during his time on the staff.
 The women's squad won the 2013 Sun Belt Championship title, while the WKU men's team were Conference USA champions in both 2014 and 2015.
 Promoted to associate head coach in the 2013-14 season after three years as an assistant for the Hilltoppers, Thomas worked with the team's freestylers, breaststrokers and IMers.
 He also served as the program's recruiting coordinator, and WKU's recruiting classes under Thomas garnered high praise, with the 2012 men's class ranking 22nd in the nation by CollegeSwimming.com.